ven0m-hue/TVC-Vtol/README.md

 Project aimed at autonomous stabilization of the flight and orientation, occurring during the vertical take-off and landing.

-*STM based 32 bit micro-controller is used as a flight control unit(FPU).
+*STM based 32 bit micro-controller is used as a flight control unit(FCU).

-*FPU interfaces all the sensors, actuates various control surfaces.
+*FCU interfaces all the sensors, actuates various control surfaces.
 (Avionics).

 <b>Obeservers</b>